The NHSScotland Code of Practice for the Management of Hygiene and Healthcare Associated Infection - Introduction

 Healthcare Associated Infection (HAI) is a priority issue for NHSScotland and is equally important for healthcare services in the private, independent and voluntary sectors.
 For prevention and control of infection to work effectively, critical activities such as hand hygiene have to be embedded into everyday practice.
 All staff must transparently demonstrate good infection control and hygiene practice through ‘leadership by example’.
-There must be a culture of "Infection Control is everybody
+There must be a culture of "Infection Control is everybody's business", with integration of best practice into routine activities: simply an understanding and belief that "this is the way we do things round here".

 One of the immediate priorities for the HAI Task Force was to develop an NHSScotland Code of Practice for the management of hygiene and HAI.
 An HAI Task Force working group was formed in 2003 to develop the Code of Practice.
 This multi-disciplinary working group included representation from NHS clinical and support services, members of the public, the non‑NHS care sector, including independent hospital representation and staff partners.